 Ninety per cent of complaints come from misconception.
-For example, it has been said that H. R. A. has failed to raise the price of wheat and corn and hose; that W. R. A. has not loaned onough money for local public works.
-Of course, H. R. A. has nothing whatsoever to do with the price of farm products, nor with public works.
-It has to do only with industrial organization for seconomic planning to wipe out unfair practices and to create resmaloyment.
-Even in the field of business and industry, R. R. A. does not apply to the rural communities or to towns of under tenty-five hundred population, except insofar as those towns contain factories or chain stores which come under a specific cade.
+For example, it has been said that N. R. A. has failed to raise the price of wheat and corn and hosp; that N. R. A. has not loaned chough money for local public works.
+Of course, N. R. A. has nothing whatsoewer to do with the price of farm products, nor with public works.
+It has to do only with industrial organization for secondar planning to wipe out unfair practices and to create resmployment.
+Even in the field of business and industry, N. R. A. does not apply to the rural communities or to towns of under tenty-five hundred population, except insofar as those towns contain factories or chain stores which come under a specific

-It is also true that among the chisellers to whom I have referred, there are not only the big chisellers but also petty chisellers who seek to rake undue profit on untrue statements.
+It is also true that among the chisellers to whom I have referred, there are not only the big chisellers but also petty chisellers who seek to make undue profit on untrue statements.

-Let me cite to you the example of the salesman in a store in a large eastern city who tried to justify the increase in the price of a cotton shirt from one dollar and a half to two dollars and a half ye saying to the customer that it was due to the cotton processing tax.
+Let me cite to you the example of the salesman in a store in a large eastern city who tried to justify the increase in the price of a cotton shirt from one dollar and a half to two dollars and a half by saying to the customer that it was due to the cotton processing tax.
 Actually in that shirt there was about one pound of cotton and the processing tax amounted to four and a quarter cents on that pound of cotton.